sinaghassemi/EnronSpamDetection/README.md

 # 1. Dataset

-Enron-Spam dataset includes non-spam (ham) messages from six Enron employees who had large mailboxes, and also it includes spam messages from four different sources namely: the SpamAssassin corpus, the Honeypot project, the spam collection of Bruce Guenter, and spam collected by the authors of the [paper](http://www2.aueb.gr/users/ion/docs/ceas2006_paper.pdf).
+Enron-Spam dataset includes non-spam (ham) messages from six Enron employees who had large mailboxes.
+It also includes spam messages from four different sources namely: the SpamAssassin corpus, the Honeypot project, the spam collection of Bruce Guenter, and spam collected by the authors of the [paper](http://www2.aueb.gr/users/ion/docs/ceas2006_paper.pdf).

 # 2. Pre-processing

-In this project, spam and ham E-mails in their raw format are used, so it is required to apply several pre-processing methods over the raw data to prepare it for features selection stage where the input features to the classifier are extracted from pre-processed data.
-Here, the main goal is to remove the redundant data that may increase our vocabulary size.
+In this project, spam and ham E-mails in their raw format are used.
+Therefore, it is required to apply several pre-processing methods over the raw data to prepare the dataset for features selection stage where features are extracted from pre-processed data.
+In this stage, the main goal is to remove the redundant data that may increase our vocabulary size.
 Moreover, pre-processing should assure that the classification performance is not limited to this dataset and it can be generalized to real-world applications.

 The preprocessing can be summarized in the following list:

 - All letters are converted to lower case.

-- Only the body and the subject of the E-mail are preserved and used for classification, therefore lines that contain header information such as message-id, date, mime-version, etc are removed from the E-mail contents.
+- Only the body and the subject of the E-mail are preserved and used for classification.
+Therefore, lines that contain header information such as message-id, date, mime-version, etc are removed from the E-mail contents.

 - HTML/JAVA inline commands and syntax are also removed from the contents as they are not useful for spam detection.

 - Any date, time, number, E-mail or website address are replaced with the word 'date', 'time', 'number', 'emailaddrs' or 'webaddrs'.
 The logic behind this pre-processing is that the actual E-mail or website address or a number or date will not provide information for detecting spam E-mails, and even if it does, it will be limited to this dataset and will not contribute to the generalization of the classifier.
-For instance, if in this dataset spam contents are coming from a certain number of companies, then the classifier will be trained to detect spam based on the web address of these companies, however, in real-world applications, it might not include all types of spam.
+For instance, if in this dataset, spam contents are coming from a certain number of companies, then the classifier will be trained to detect spam based on the web address of these companies, however, in real-world applications, it might not include all types of spam.
 Also, using a generalized term such as 'emailaddrs' for all E-mail addresses will prevent the unnecessary increase of the vocabulary size.

 - The punctuation marks are removed from the contents.